The best restaurants to eat in Paris

 This Philippe Starck-designed hotel restaurant is a destination in itself.
 Its DJ-led nightclub vibe doesn’t detract from the classic French food, playfully reimagined by patriarch Parisian chef Guy Savoy.
 Don’t miss the deconstructed pissaladière (licence to eat from a tin of sardines at a restaurant table), plus faultless chicken gyoza with a smoky-hot sesame chilli dipping sauce.

 If you can’t face the queues at (deservedly) hyped Septime, try its simple, sister seafood restaurant next door on foodie focal spot, rue de Charonne.
-Michelin-starred chef Bertrand Grébaut and Théo Pourriat serve a daily changing small-plates menu (£6-18) on cool, reclaimed wooden tables.
+Michelin-starred chef Bertrand Grébaut and Théo Pourriat serve a daily changing small-plates menu on cool, reclaimed wooden tables.
 Standouts are bright, briny Brittany oysters, a pollock ceviche punchy with coriander, and a sublime bream sashimi with seaweed & smoked vinegar.
 Arrive early, no reservations.
+Clamato's seven-course carte blanche dinner menu is £110.

 Cafe Charlotte (4 rue Belgrand)

 This laid-back, retro Seventies hangout serves classic working man’s fare, confidently executed, often locally sourced.
 The weekly-changing menu features such winter classics as lentils velouté; colvert (duck) with berries, mash & mushrooms; plus a rich pistachio panna cotta in black cherry jus.
-A bargain three-course lunch costs just £15.
+Mains from £20.

 - The Metro isn’t always convenient for this part of Paris.
 Instead use the efficient 76 bus, running east-west along rue de Charonne, connecting the hotel with the Marais and Right Bank in around 20 minutes; 10-ticket carnet, £13.